jugarione/MyTodoList/README.md

 # MyTodoList

-Is a simple TodoList where i try some thing i like in one for practice.
+Is a simple TodoList where i try some things i like in one for practice.